 - Administrative Change: The governor general’s office was replaced by that of the Viceroy.

-- Military Reorganisation: The ratio of British officers to Indian soldiers increased but the armory remained in the hands of the English.
-It was arranged to end the dominance of the Bengal army.
+- Military Reorganisation: The ratio of British officers to Indian soldiers increased but the armory remained in the hands of the English to end the dominance of the Bengal army.

 Here are some books you can dig into for more details on the Revolt of 1857.